Airstrike on Udbina Air Base: NATO airstrike

 The first targets to be engaged were the SA-6 battery and the anti-aircraft artillery defending the base.
 NATO fighters dropped cluster bombs on them.
 The Serb crews manning the equipment were alerted in advance, in order to avoid major casualties.
 Precision guided ordnance and gravity bombs were then used to strike the airfield.
 In a show of self-restraint, the bombers spared some 20 Serbian ground-attack aircraft parked on the runway's end.

 A damage assessment at dusk revealed that the airstrip had been badly hit in five places.
-The commander of the Serb airbase, Colonel Ratko Dopudja, acknowledged the loss of two soldiers and several wounded.
+The commander of the Serb airbase, Colonel Ratko Dopudja, acknowledged the loss of two military personnel (Branko Jerković and Darko Galović) and several wounded.

 Follow-up operations

 On 22 November, two Royal Navy Sea Harriers from the carrier HMS Invincible were engaged by Serb anti-aircraft missiles.
 The British aircraft managed to outmaneuver the missiles and escaped unscathed.